 - Q What are the most important tests for combat sports?

-- Q How often should I perform metabolic training for MMA?
+- Q How do I optimize training for combat sports?